 Adventures

-have little appreciation of the pure joy of flight.
-Private flyers share
+people have appreciation for the pure joy of flight.

 perceived through flight-intensified senses.